morzel85/blog-post-ag-grid-cell-renderer-speed/README.md

-# This is sample code for blog post!
+# This is sample code for a blog post!

 Read the post on my blog: https://en.morzel.net/post/resizing-all-ag-gird-react-columns